The hellfire and damnation-fixated comic strips of the notorious Christian cartoonist.

-Proving that only the good die young, obsessive fundamentalist protestant propagandist and cartoonist Jack T. Chick finally went to meet his maker yesterday, aged 92.
+Proving that only the good die young, obsessive fundamentalist Protestant propagandist and cartoonist Jack T. Chick finally went to meet his maker in 2016, aged 92.
 He leaves behind over fifty years worth of unforgiving tracts – small, illustrated booklets dealing with aspects of Christianity that could be easily disseminated or slipped into a pocket.

-I first came across his work in the 1990s, when I picked up two evangelical documentary films in a second hand shop – Fear is the Master was a hysterical expose of cults, while AIDS – What You haven’t Been Told was deranged anti-gay propaganda.
-Intrigued, I write to producers Jeremiah Films to ask what else they had (I was working on a project about documentary films, so it wasn’t as mad a move as it sounds), and received back an envelope stuffed with catalogues – and various Chick tracts.
+I first came across his work in the 1990s, when I picked up two evangelical documentary films in a second-hand shop – Fear is the Master was a hysterical expose of cults, while AIDS – What You haven’t Been Told was deranged anti-gay propaganda.
+Intrigued, I wrote to producers Jeremiah Films to ask what else they had (I was working on a project about documentary films, so it wasn’t as mad a move as it sounds) and received back an envelope stuffed with catalogues – and various Chick tracts.
 Maybe they didn’t believe me when I said I was a believer who admired their work.

 Over the years, Chick tackled most subjects that keep the religiously fanatical up at night.
-In the 1980s, he explored the horrors of Dungeons and Dragons, which – like pretty much anything from rock music to left wing politics to Harry Potter – was seen as a gateway to misery, suicide and eternal damnation.
+In the 1980s, he famously explored the horrors of Dungeons and Dragons in his hilarious Dark Dungeons tract, which – like pretty much anything from rock music to left-wing politics to Harry Potter – was seen as a gateway to misery, suicide and eternal damnation.

 Abortion was high on Chick’s list of sins as well, as you might expect, with Who Murdered Clarice being especially hysterical: